Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: The spherical roots

 \begin{lemma} Let $V$ be a finite union of polyhedral convex cones of maximal dimension in a finite-dimensional real vector space, such that the intersection of any two of these cones is a face of both.
-If $V\smallsetminus\{0\}$ is connected and locally convex, and $V$ is not convex, then $V$ is not contained in any half-space. \end{lemma} \begin{proof} Suppose that $V$ is contained in one of the two half-spaces defined by a linear subspace $M$ of codimension $1$.
-For dimension reasons $V$ is not contained in $M$.
-The interior $V'$ of $V$ is obtained from $V$ removing from each maximal cone all proper faces whose relative interior is not contained in the interior of $V$.
-Thanks to local convexity in all points except for $0$, and because $V\smallsetminus\{0\}$ is connected, we have that $V'$ is connected.
+If $V\smallsetminus\{0\}$ is path-connected and locally convex, and $V$ is not convex, then $V$ is not contained in any closed half-space. \end{lemma} \begin{proof} Suppose that $V$ is contained in one of the two half-spaces defined by a linear subspace $M$ of codimension $1$.
+For dimension reasons $V$ is not contained in $M$, and we also have $\overline{V\smallsetminus M}=V$.